-Teladoc provides primary care and mental health consultations by phone or online.
-Teladoc Physicians can diagnose and treat basic medical conditions, and can also prescribe certain medication.
-Teladoc mental health consultations are not available for Members under age 13.
+Teladoc provides health consultations by phone or secure online video.
+Teladoc general medical Physicians can diagnose and treat basic non-emergency medical conditions, and can also prescribe certain medication.
+Teladoc mental health consultations are available for Members age 13 and older.
+Members under age 13 may obtain telebehavioral health services for Mental Health and Substance Use Disorders from a mental health professional.
 Teladoc is a supplemental service that is not intended to replace care from your Physician or mental health professional.